YukanQ/analog-computing/README.md

             createSql = 'UPDATE ' + nameJobTable + ' SET ' + outColumn + ' = ' + str(y0) + ' WHERE turnNo = 0'`<br>`
             cursor.execute(createSql)`

-The initial condition is the last Value for the Euler step:
+The initial condition is the last value for the Euler step:

 `# we write the initial condition to ic1, which is the last value of yl`<br>` createSql = 'UPDATE ic SET ic1 = ?
 WHERE unitNo = ?'`<br>`